-Maegan Willan co-created the Restorative Approaches to Intimate Violence Program at Valley State Prison, and serves as the MFT for The Ahimsa Collective.
+Maegan Willan co-created the Restorative Approaches to Intimate Violence Program at Valley State Prison, and is a VOD facilitator.

 Bonnie Wills received her Bachelor’s Degree in Social Ecology at John F. Kennedy University, a Masters in Culture and Spirituality at Holy Names University, and a Masters in Religion and Philosophy at California Institute of Integral Studies.
 She is a Certified Diversity Facilitator, and a Restorative Justice Facilitator and Trainer.
 She has facilitated Restorative Justice Circles at San Quentin Prison, and COSA (Circles of Support and Accountability) groups for formerly incarcerated youth.
 She has facilitated healing/training circles at California Institute of Integral Studies, Cal State East Bay and Holy Names University.
 She completed the Merritt College Community Mental Health Advocates certification training.
 She currently facilitates training for the re-entry pod at San Francisco Jail, Valley State Prison. and various community organizations.
 Bonnie is committed to a compassionate, just, and inclusive planet.
 Through her work, she strives to support the eradication of social injustice and inspire.
 She currently facilitates training for healing within our homes, workplaces, communities, institutions, and the planet.

-Bonnie Wills is a facilitator in the Restorative Approaches to Intimate Violence program in prison and facilitates Restorative Circles for families and organizations.
+Bonnie Wills facilitates Restorative Circles for families and organizations.

-Kashka Banjoko was granted a Master of Arts degree at Starr King School for the Ministry, Graduate Theological Union, Berkeley, CA. He received his Bachelor of Arts degree from San Francisco State University.
-He has facilitated Restorative Justice Circles at San Quentin Prison and currently facilitates circles in the re-entry pod at the San Francisco Jail and Valley State Prison.
-Kashka has also worked with COSA (Circles of Support and Accountability) with formerly incarcerated youth through RJOY.
-He has facilitated training circles at California Institute of Integral Studies, Cal State East Bay and Holy Names University.
-Kashka seeks to restore wholeness and purpose in the lives of individuals, including his own, one circle at a time.
+Kashka was granted a Master of Arts degree at Starr King School for the Ministry, Graduate Theological Union, Berkeley, CA. He received his Bachelor of Arts degree from San Francisco State University.
+He facilitated Restorative Justice Circles at San Quentin Prison, Valley State Prison, and in the re-entry pod at the San Francisco Jail.
+He also worked with COSA (Circles of Support and Accountability) with formerly incarcerated youth through RJOY.
+He facilitated training circles at California Institute of Integral Studies, Cal State East Bay and Holy Names University.
+Kashka sought to restore wholeness and purpose in the lives of individuals, including his own, one circle at a time.